 While brow and forehead changes are part of the aging process in many patients, deep frown lines or a low brow position are inherited conditions for others.

 To rejuvenate the brow area, Dr. Okoro must elevate the skin and muscles of the forehead and suspend them in a more desirable location.
 The brow heals in its new position.
 Several techniques are available to assist patients with a variety of different hairstyles and hairlines.
 The traditional open approach, or coronal brow lift, involves a lengthy incision in the hairline and removal of excess skin or scalp.

 Less invasive, the endoscopic technique utilizes several small incisions and video equipment to view the relevant structures.
 Dr. Okoro can perform either approach and each has its advantages, depending on the desired goals of the procedure.

 frequently asked questions about brow lifts

-These FAQ are designed only to provide you with general information regarding this procedure.
-We will provide you with extensive information during your complimentary consultation in our office.
+These FAQs are designed only to provide you with general information regarding this procedure.
+We will provide you with extensive information during your consultation in our office.
 Any further questions or concerns may also be addressed at that time.

 You will need to keep your head elevated for the first day or two following your eyelid surgery.
 Bruising and swelling may occur, which can be reduced with cold compresses.
 You may also experience some numbness or itching.
 Sutures are removed five to ten days after surgery.
 Bandages, if used, are removed within three days.
 You can generally return to work within one to two weeks.
 You should avoid any strenuous activity for several weeks, as well.